SPECIAL EDUCATION/BACHELOR OF ARTS

 "Candidate" refers to individuals admitted to Lewis University's College of Education.
 "Student" refers to children and adolescents in P-12 schools.

 IV.
 Candidates complete 125 hours of field experience as part of the coursework in the Special Education Program.
-All candidates must successfully pass the Illinois Basic Skills Test or Test of Academic Proficiency (TAP) before they will be allowed to take education courses.
+All candidates must successfully pass the Illinois Basic Skills Test before they will be allowed to take education courses.
 Field experience courses include: Foundations of Teaching and Learning (54-242) (25 hours), Special Education Field Experience II (54-300) (50 hours) and Special Education Field Experience III (54-400) (50 hours).
 A 2.75 GPA is required for all education courses.
 Assignment to the field experience sites is arranged by the College of Education.
 Experiences are designed to include public school sites, with a variety of experiences in integrated and segregated special education programs in both elementary and secondary settings.
 Candidates are responsible for providing their own transportation to field experience sites.
 Field experience hours completed at other institutions will be evaluated by the Department Chair to determine whether or not the hours can be transferred.

 * See Combined Special Education and Elementary Education major for possible additional certification in elementary education.

-Application for admission to student teaching must be filed by September 30 of the year prior to the planned student teacher experience.
+Application for admission to student teaching must be filed by September 15 of the year prior to the planned student teacher experience.
 Procedures and requirements for admission to student teaching are published in the Guide for Initial Teacher Certification Program Candidates.
 This publication is available on Blackboard.
 All candidates are responsible for the information contained in this Guide.
-Evidence of successful completion of the appropriate State of Illinois content area tests must be received in the College of Education at least 30 days prior to the beginning of the student teaching semester in order to student teach.
+Evidence of successful completion of the appropriate State of Illinois content area test must be received in the College of Education at least 30 days prior to the beginning of the student teaching semester in order to student teach.
 Student teaching in the special education major requires candidates to complete two 8-week placements; one in an elementary setting (K-6) and one in a secondary (7-12) setting.
 Candidates are responsible for providing their own transportation while student teaching.
 Only one additional course may be taken concurrently with student teaching.
 Official documentation of a negative TB test must be filed prior to student teaching.
 The Assessment of Professional Teaching Test must be successfully completed before entitlement for certification will be sent to the state.